Open-CSP/PageSync/README.md

 Export and import wiki pages

 ## Installation
-Grab in instance from the Wikibase Task repository.
+Grab an instance from the Wikibase Task repository.
 Create a "WSPageSync" folder in your Wiki extensions folder and extract the files there.

 ## Setup
 WSPS needs a full path to a directory to store the file that can be synced. e.g. $IP/wspsFiles